NotMaxee/Discord-Reddit-Feed/README.md

 <!-- Content -->

+**ATTENTION:** Since the release of this software discord.py has been discontinued.
+The code in this repository may not work anymore.

 ## Overview

 This is a simple script that allows you to track new posts for one subreddit